Andonome/judgement/plants.md

-Exotic, dangerous, and occasionaly useful flora of Fenestra.
+Exotic, dangerous, and occasionally useful flora of Fenestra.

 ## Uproot
 Eating the root (after preparation) gives you +1 Strength for a scene.